AnyChart/docs.anychart.com/Gantt_Chart/Resource_Chart.md

 ## Chart

-The Recource Gantt Chart creation is the same as Project Chart except you should define the chat type:
+The Recource Gantt Chart creation is the same as Project Chart except you should define the resource chat type:

 ```
 //create project gantt chart